abdelmoujibMegzari/katacoda-scenarios/CICODESCANNING/step6.md

-## check that it works on the repo
+# Go and check result on the repo